CityOfNewYork/patterns-cli/readme.md

 #### Template Variables

-Within the template string, there are a handful of variables referencing the new pattern's name that will be replaced when the template is compiled.
+Within the template string, there are a handful of variables referencing the pattern that will be replaced when the template is compiled.
 They are denoted by double brackets `{{  }}`;

 * `{{ type }}` - The pattern type defined by the command, will either be `elements`, `objects`, `utilities`.
 * `{{ prefix }}` - The pattern prefix, will either be `o-` for objects or `c-` for components.